-A scheme of reimbursement applies to certain officers who are required to have a landline to effectively undertake their duties.
+No officers are required to have payment for a private landline to effectively undertake their duties.

 4.15 Election Fees

 The Chief Executive receives fee payments pursuant to the appointment as Returning Officer at elections.
 The fees paid in elections vary according to the size of the electorate and number of postal voters.
 Fee payments for all but the District Council elections are set by the relevant body, and are in effect not paid by the Council, as the fees are reclaimed.